 - a large abdominal aortic aneurysm – over 5.5cm

-- an abdominal aortic aneurysm that grows by more than 1cm per year
+- an abdominal aortic aneurysm that is growing fast

-To help prevent your abdominal aortic aneurysm from rupturing:
+The following will help to prevent your abdominal aortic aneurysm from rupturing.

 Ask your GP for information about the support available to help you quit smoking, lose excess weight and increase the amount of exercise you take.
 There may be local services in your area that can help you to achieve your goals.